fredgibbs/fredgibbs.github.io/courses/american-food/reading-responses.md

 - Thursdays: 1: sources; 2: rest; 3: description/argument

 ## Description/argument
+This group practices summarizing the variety of readings.
+- What are the key take home arguments or descriptions of the readings?
+What themes stood out to you?
+  - Note this is a synthetic exercise!
+You should be tying together the themes across the readings
-- What does the text describe?
+- What did you find most interesting /surprising / confusing about the selections?
+Why?
-- Is there an argument, or just description?
-- Are we motivated to care?
-- Do the examples seem exceptional or representative?

 ## Sources
-- What are the sources used throughout the text?
-- Roughly how many sources are used?
+This group practices evaluating the kinds of sources used by our readings (whether in footnotes or just described in the text).
+It should also encourage us to think critically about how sources are being used to make historical arguments about food.
-- Roughly how many kinds of sources are used?
+- What kinds of sources are used?
-- Do the examples seem exceptional or representative?
+- Do the sources and examples adequately support the argument?
+  - Are the quantity and variety of sources and examples sufficient?
+  - For instance: if our reading says that New Englanders ate X, but cites only 1 example from 1 cookbook, would that be considered sufficient evidence?
+Or an overgeneralization?

 ## Rest